pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/_index.md

 ### What Languages are Supported?

-Pulumi Crosswalk for AWS is currently supported only in [Node.js (JavaScript or TypeScript) languages]({{< relref "/docs/intro/languages/javascript" >}}).
-Support for other languages, [including Python](https://github.com/pulumi/pulumi-awsx/issues/308), is on the future roadmap.
+Pulumi Crosswalk for AWS is available for all supported Pulumi languages.

 ### What Packages Define Pulumi Crosswalk for AWS?